 The park is a hidden gem not many tourists know about this place mostly locals come here for weekends and holidays.

-It is located 200km from Santiago de Chile, accessible by bus.
-It’s an incredible beautiful area; pine forest, canyon, turquoise colour river, crystal pools and beautiful waterfalls.
+It’s an incredibly beautiful area; pine forest, canyon, turquoise color river, crystal pools, and beautiful waterfalls.

 It’s a real piece of heaven and tranquillity hidden in the mountains.